OK. You’re freaking terrified. You’re trying to figure out how to successfully launch an eBook.

 - allow your prolific, creative energies to bleed through your blog and brand, after you become a successful author

-Bloggers….if you have been on the fence (unlike that monkey I hope), write and self publish your first eBook on Amazon.
-So many juicy benefits for author bloggers.
+Bloggers….if you have been on the fence (unlike that monkey I hope), write and self publish your first eBook.

 Example of a Successful Launch